Streamline End-to-end Records and Ensure Compliance with Newgen's Advanced Records Management System

 An Enhanced Version of Newgen's Records Management Software Launched

-SYDNEY, Aug.
-20, 2020 /PRNewswire/ -- Newgen Software, a global provider of low code digital automation platform for managing content, processes, and communication, has launched RMS 3.0 service pack 1, an enhanced version of its records management system (RMS).
+DUBAI, U.A.E, Aug.
+22, 2020 /PRNewswire/ -- Newgen Software, a global provider of low code digital automation platform for managing content, processes, and communication, has launched RMS 3.0 service pack 1, an enhanced version of its records management system (RMS).

 The latest version of the software enables end-to-end management of physical and electronic documents and records while retaining their integrity and authenticity.
 The software manages record lifecycle, from creation, usage, storage, and maintenance to destruction or preservation, per the organizational policies and legal mandates.
 It enables indexing, archival, movement tracking, and search of documents and helps define the filing, retention, and preservation rules for records.